-I also was told to sleep on my back with a pillow under my head to keep it from falling back.
-No problem.
-Ironically I already was doing that since I had gotten used to sleeping that way after the carpal tunnel surgery.
+I also was told to sleep on my back with a pillow under my head.
+That helps keep my head from falling back.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.